bmilcs/odin-project/README.md

 Welcome to my walk-through of [_The Odin Project_](https://www.theodinproject.com).
 T.O.P. is a free, open source curriculum that helps aspiring students become full stack web developers.

-The purpose of this repo is to track all progress made toward [_my primary goals_](#goals), to showcase my project work and to provide a central location for my web development notes.
+The purpose of this repo is to track progress, to showcase project work and to provide a central location for web development notes.

 ## Project List

 These assignments were tackled with a growth mindset and I did not reference the work of others while completing them.
 In other words, these are _learner's solutions_, written with the intent of practicing the fundamentals and developing problem solving skills.

-> If you're looking for the best practices, look elsewhere!

 ### Foundations